 Lambda function without trigger

-Lambda functions are initiated with triggers – specific events that kickstart Lambda functions when they happen.
-Lambda functions without triggers lead to operational complexity and unmanaged resources.
+Lambda functions are initiated with triggers—specific events that kickstart the function.
+Functions without triggers lead to operational complexity and unmanaged resources.
+This rule identifies Lambda functions that don’t have defined triggers and informs you of these orphaned functions.

 Remediation Process